brave/ledger-balance/README.md

         { address: '3...' }

-The mandatory `satoshis` property is evaluated with this context:
+The mandatory `confirmed` property is evaluated with this context:

         { body: JSON.parse(HTTP_response_body) }

+There is also an optional `unconfirmed` property that is evaluated in the same context.

 ## Finally...